Gu1ll3rm04r13l/Gu1ll3rm04r13l/README.md

-### Hi there 👋 I am a developer in constant training with knowledge in C/C++, C#, Java, HTML, CSS, Javascript, React and MySQL.
-I currently work for the company "IM Black" where is located in the city of Linares, Chile.
-I am looking to take my first steps in the environment to enrich myself with knowledge and experiences.
+### Hi there 👋 I am a developer in constant training with knowledge in C/C++, C#, Java, HTML, CSS, Tailwind CSS, Javascript, React and MySQL.

 Passionate about technology and business.
 Focused on growing and developing my skills every day.